 The Auburn team will focus on bio-resin development as a feedstock for 3D printing,

 while the University of Idaho group will handle the printing.

 The National Science Foundation’s Research Infrastructure Improvement Program is funding the research.

 Sustainable adhesives are being developed from renewable forest biomass and other waste resources,

 which is another concern of the team.

-Maria Auad, director of the Center Polymer and Advanced Composites at Auburn, explained.
+Maria Auad, director of the Center for Polymers and Advanced Composites at Auburn, explained

-This will enable exact building in a manufacturing environment using sustainable resources that can be transported to the job site.
+This will enable precise building in a manufacturing environment using sustainable resources that can be transported to the job site.

 Source: Composite Manufacturing